clojurewerkz/buffy/README.md

 (composite-type (int32-type) (string-type 10))
 ```

 `repeated-type` repeats a type one or more times.
-Repeated types is
+Repeated types are
-used when you need to have many fields of same size:
+used when you need to have many fields of the same size:

 ```clojure
 (repeated-type (string-type 10) 5)